 U.S. FDA to review Perrigo's birth control pill for OTC use in November

-The drugmaker's unit, HRA Pharma, in July submitted an application to the health regulator seeking to make its prescription contraceptive drug, Opill, an over-the-counter pill.

-Since the U.S. Supreme Court's decision in June to overturn the 1973 Roe v.
-Wade case that legalized abortion nationwide, the spotlight has been on contraception access.
+Contraception access has taken the spotlight since the U.S. Supreme Court's decision in June to overturn the 1973 Roe v.
+Wade case that legalized abortion nationwide.

+The FDA meeting for Perrigo's prescription drug, Opill, is set to happen about four months after unit HRA Pharma's application to the health agency.
+If approved, it will be the first daily OTC birth control pill in the United States.

+"While this (the review) is moving quickly, FDA confirmed this is still within timelines of a standard review," a spokesperson for HRA said.
+Perrigo's unit had earlier said a period of about 10 months is typical for such requests and that it was expecting a decision from the health regulator in the first half of 2023.

+"I'm hopeful that the FDA will get to a point where they will agree with the evidence that already exists to show that over-the-counter birth control is safe and effective," said Dr. Kristyn Brandi, a member of the American College of Obstetricians and Gynecologists.

-Abortion rights activists have stepped up calls to make mifepristone, which, in combination with misoprostol, induces an abortion up to 10 weeks into a pregnancy, available without a prescription.
+Abortion rights activists have also stepped up calls to make abortion drug mifepristone available without a prescription.
+Mifepristone in combination with misoprostol induces an abortion up to 10 weeks into a pregnancy.

 ((Bhanvi.Satija@thomsonreuters.com; Outside U.S. +91 9873062788;))